mad654/php-event-store/README.md

 src/example/bin/console.php history kitchen
 ```

-## motivation

-object relational mapping is hard, even if its well covered topic, you can only achive about 80% cases working: which?

-ORM needs a lot of work around ( db schema, migrations, db administration for different stages, db data migration between stages ( live -> staging -> local_develop )

-persistence easy like working with objects

-### How to solve

-track all state changes instead of last state, which give this opportunities (based on event sourcing):

-- express intention
-- more informations
-- git like merging if your objects shared over multiple systems which maybe offline some time but could change in this time
-- easy setup - just plain php and filesystem
-- just write business logic instead of db boilerplate stuff + less code

-think objects of your domain as process which different states, each state change is represented as a event.

-## usage
+### Step by step

-Lets take this little example to get in touch with all the new stuff.
+Let's take this little example to get in touch with all the new stuff.
 Lets asume you want to control the light in your Kittchen and for this you have build some switch.
 All you need is an object which can control the state and keeps its current state over mutlitple requests:

 ```php
 class LightSwitch {